leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 # Boost high performance&concurrency network server using event-loop model

 Today in internet world, a common technology challenge we are facing in network server scalability is how to ensure that the server handles a large number of connections simultaneously with a high performance.
-Dig into the excellent network server designs/implementations, the event-loop programming model seems usually take a key role in this area, especially, in Unix-like operation system.
+Explorer the excellent network server designs and implementations, the event-loop programming model seems usually take a key role in this area.
 Why?
-I would like to jot down this writing which came cross some my earlier job/research as future reference for me and reader who get chance take a look at this article.
+I would like to jot down this writing which came cross with my earlier experiences/research as future reference for me and readers who get chance take a look at this article.

 Note: structure reference: https://chamibuddhika.wordpress.com/2012/08/11/io-demystified/ http://www.wangafu.net/~nickm/libevent-book/Ref0_meta.html